Skip to main content

 Find a lookup table path

 When you run search operators that work with Lookup Tables (described in the following section), you need to know the path to the Lookup Table in the Sumo Logic Library.
-The path can be determined in several ways:
+The path can be determined in a couple of ways:

 • From the Actions menu on the Lookup Table page.